I always thought easy macaroni and cheese came from the blue Kraft box.

 You’re busy.
 I know.
 I get it.
 And pre-shredded cheese is soooo easy.

 But it’s dry.
 And covered in preservatives.
 And doesn’t melt as well.
-And those are NOT factors we need in our homemade macaroni and cheese recipe, now do we?
+Those are NOT factors we need in our homemade macaroni and cheese recipe, now do we?

 My favorite brand/kind of cheese to use is Kraft Cracker Barrel Extra Sharp Cheddar.
 It has never let me down.